xwmx/nb/README.md

 `nb browse` is particularly useful for [bookmarks](#-bookmarks).
-Cached content is rendered in the web browser, and internal and external links are easily accessible directly in the terminal, providing a distraction-free approach for browsing collections of bookmarks.
+Cached content is rendered in the web browser, and internal and external links are easily accessible directly in the terminal, providing a convenient, distraction-free approach for browsing collections of bookmarks.

 To open `nb browse` in the system's primary web browser, use `nb browse --gui` / `nb browse -g`: